 Nominations

 Nominations are valid for two years.
-The nomination period will open on November 1, 2023 and close on January 31, 2024.
+The nomination period will open on November 1, 2023.

 The next Hites Prize will be awarded in 2024.